Selling on your own? Get the free 16-page FSBO guide.

 • Day 1-10: Home inspection, repair negotiations, amendments

-• Day 21-30: Financing approval deadline
+• Day 21-30: Financing approval deadline — defined in the contract or the Third Party Financing Addendum.

 These overlap.
 On any given day during the middle of the transaction, three or four things are happening simultaneously.
 That’s what makes this phase difficult to manage without experience.